-Bolton School Ranked in Top 20 National Schools
+Boys' Division Ranked in Top 10 National Schools

 Thursday, 26 January 2012

-In the latest government ranking of schools by performance in the English Baccalaureate (EBacc) qualification, Bolton School is riding high in the top 20 nationally.
-Bolton School Girls' Division is 18th and the Boys' Division is 10th.
+In the latest government ranking of schools by performance in the English Baccalaureate (EBacc) qualification, Bolton School Boys' Division has been ranked 10th in the country.
+In the same table, Bolton School Girls' Division is ranked 18th in the country.
 Ninety five per cent of Boys' Division pupils and 93% of Girls' Division pupils achieved the EBacc qualification, which was introduced in 2010 and is awarded to pupils attaining A*-C GCSE passes in English, Mathematics, two Science qualifications, a language and History or Geography.
-Last year the Girls' Division ranked 23rd best in the country.
 You can see the full table here.

 Headmistress, Miss Sue Hincks, said: "I am delighted at the girls' success, both at GCSE and A Level.
 As a new Head, I have found the girls' commitment to their studies and their extra curricular sport, music, drama and societies to be exceptional.
 The older girls are excellent role models for the younger ones and I look forward to helping shape their futures in the years to come."